Rules, Agreements, and Boundaries: Why They Matter for Healthy Relationships.

 🔹 Agreements in Relationships

 Agreements are decisions you make together.
+These can be the most impactful.
 They come from open, honest communication and are designed to support both people’s needs.
 Healthy agreements help couples feel like a team.

 🔹 Boundaries in Relationships